 How are you going to tackle the changes?

-This year (2017), new A Levels are being introduced for Maths and Further Maths, the biggest change in 17 years for these subjects.
+In 2017, new A Levels are being introduced for Maths and Further Maths, the biggest change in 17 years for these subjects.
 First exams will be sat in 2019.

 We know this is a busy and difficult time for you so we've put together this information to help you manage the changes.

 What do the changes mean for you?

 The changes vary according to level and subject so we've compiled a list of subject-specific FAQs, summaries of key changes and a selection of useful links.